a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 You might have heard terms like "flexibility", "reliability", and "usability" before.
 Those are quality flavors.
 Quality flavors are called system quality attributes.

 There are [many](https://www.infoq.com/articles/atam-quality-attributes) [software](https://msdn.microsoft.com/en-us/library/ee658094.aspx) [system](https://ewh.ieee.org/r2/southern_nj/BarbacciOct03.pdf) [quality](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.101.5016&rep=rep1&type=pdf) [attributes](https://en.wikipedia.org/wiki/List_of_system_quality_attributes).
 Choosing those that best meet organizational desires can seem overwhelming.
 A good place to start is focusing on 1-3 attributes whose definitions seem most critical to your organization.
-For example, we desire our planes stay airborn, so reliability is an important quality attribute in airplane software.
+For example, we desire our planes stay airborne, so reliability is an important quality attribute in airplane software.
 Businesses often desire quick adaptation to market conditions, so changeability is a important quality attribute in many businesses.
 Most developers work for businesses, so this series will focus on changeability.

 **Changeability**: How fast you or other devs can make error-free code changes to satisfy people's desires